keithballinger/dialectica/.conductor/user_guide.md

 # User Guide — Dialectica

 ## Overview
-Dialectica is a Python CLI that coordinates GPT5, Gemini 2.5 Pro, and Grok4 to invent a novel, testable scientific theory and iteratively draft a short Markdown paper until all models agree it is publishable with minor revisions.
+Dialectica is a Python CLI that coordinates GPT5, Gemini 2.5 Pro, and Grok4 to invent a novel, testable scientific theory and iteratively draft a short Markdown paper until all models judge “Publish.”
 All artifacts are saved to `./runs/<timestamp>/` as Markdown files.

 ## Requirements
 - macOS